 Here are your loan options to buy a house after a short sale

-Buying a House with an FHA Back to Work Program one year after a short sale with 3.5% down payment
+Buying a House with an FHA Loan 2 years after a short sale with 3.5% down payment

-Extenuating circumstances that led to your short sale will also have to be documented such as certain hardships like job loss AND subsequent job transfer/relocation at least 2 hours drive time from prior residence, catastrophic medical bills (and/or death) incurred by a member of the borrower’s “nuclear family.
-Please note that divorce and relocation by themselves are not considered an extenuating circumstances unless combined with other factors such as job loss, reduction of income by more than 20% over a 6 month period, or other hardships.
+Extenuating circumstances that led to your short sale will also have to be documented such as certain hardships like job loss AND subsequent job transfer/relocation at least 2 hours drive time from prior residence, catastrophic medical bills (and/or death) incurred by a member of the borrower’s “nuclear family”.
+Please note that divorce and relocation by themselves are not considered an extenuating circumstances unless combined with other factors such as job loss or other hardships.
 Please send us a message below and let us know in detail your specific situation to find out if you qualify.